 Resistive Loads = 1 x Power

 A reactive load, on the other hand, contains an electric motor.
-Some household appliances like a furnace or refrigerator have internal fans that come on intermittently, so extra wattage/power is needed to start the fan.
+Some household appliances like a heater or refrigerator have internal fans that come on intermittently, so extra wattage/power is needed to start the fan.
 Another example is power tools.
 An appliance or tool with a reactive load may require up to three times as much power (wattage) to start as it does to keep it running.

 Examples of reactive type loads include: